lastlink/docs-1/interface-guide/relational.md

 > *Note:* For more information about setting up relational interfaces, checkout this [Medium article on the subject](https://medium.com/directus/understanding-relationships-it-isnt-complicated-35e0dcf78450).

+> **IMPORTANT:** Make sure that the interface data type and the relational table primary key type are the same, otherwise data may be saved but not returned.

 ### Single File (M2O)
 *Supported Datatypes: `INT`*